carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-suspicious-string-compare.rst

 .. option:: WarnOnImplicitComparison

-   When non-zero, the check will warn on implicit comparison. `1` by default.
+   When `true`, the check will warn on implicit comparison. `true` by default.

 .. option:: WarnOnLogicalNotComparison

-   When non-zero, the check will warn on logical not comparison. `0` by default.
+   When `true`, the check will warn on logical not comparison. `false` by default.

 .. option:: StringCompareLikeFunctions